 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

 Uncrowded roads, rural America and space to be the individual you are.
 If you like these characteristics, this neighborhood may fit you.
-With just 13 residents per square mile, is less crowded than 96.3% of all U.S. neighborhoods.
-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+With just 13 residents per square mile, is less crowded than 96.3% of all U.S. neighborhoods. is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 Did you know that the neighborhood has more Hungarian and Irish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 2.1% of this neighborhood's residents have Hungarian ancestry and 22.4% have Irish ancestry.